-- An awareness session covering topics like government targets and commitments, future developments in the climate change and ESG arena, preparing for compliance, challenges, and opportunities was organized for the Bank's BRC, MC and WG members. - The Bank is not engaged in any manufacturing activity and the overall energy consumption is not significant to be disclosed given its size of current operations." - 2.
-Risk Management - The Bank's risk appetite statements were reviewed by the Board.
-It was decided that the statements appropriately reflected the Bank's position for FY2022. - Exposure limits were reviewed and realigned for sectors identified with high potential of climate change related impact. - In accordance with one of the recommendations under the CFRF guide on Risk Management, the Bank adopted the Notre Dame Global Adaptation Index (ND-Gain Index) score as a parameter for setting country limits.
-The score is an outcome of an online tool that uses 45 indicators and over 20 years of data to summarise the vulnerability and readiness of 181 nations to the global challenges brought by climate disruption. - For corporate borrowers constituting the credit portfolio, a process has been institutionalised to score parameters like sectoral, regulatory, physical, transition, litigation and reputation risks on account of climate change as part of appraisal and asset quality review (AQR) notes.
-The final weighted scores have been used to categories the financial impact of climate change on the borrower's business into either 'High', Medium' or 'Low'.
-The Bank proposes to increase engagement with borrowers assessed as potential 'High' impact, and seek more information on the action plan to transition to net zero. - For the Loans against property (LAP) portfolio, the Bank's policy has a requirement for obtaining copies of Energy Performance Certificates (EPCs), issued by HM Government in accordance with Energy Performance Buildings Regulation, 2012 (as amended), for all properties provided as security to the Bank for such loans.
+2. Risk Management

+- The Bank's risk appetite statements were reviewed by the Board.
+It was decided that the statements appropriately reflected the Bank's position for FY2023. - Exposure limits were reviewed and realigned for sectors identified with high potential of climate change related impact. - In accordance with one of the recommendations under the CFRF guide on Risk Management, the Bank adopted the Notre Dame Global Adaptation Index (ND-Gain Index) score as a parameter for setting country limits.
+The score is an outcome of an online tool that uses 45 indicators and over 20 years of data to summarise the vulnerability and readiness of 181 nations to the global challenges brought by climate disruption. - The Bank put in place a Climate Risk Management Framework that showcases how Climate Risk is operationalised within the Bank. - For corporate borrowers constituting the credit portfolio, a process has been institutionalised to score parameters like sectoral, regulatory, physical, transition, litigation and reputation risks on account of climate change as part of appraisal and asset quality review (AQR) notes.
+The final weighted scores have been used to categorise the financial impact of climate change on the borrower's business into either 'High', Medium' or 'Low'.
+The Bank proposes to increase engagement with borrowers assessed as potential 'High' impact, and seek more information on their action plan to transition to net zero.
+The percentage of Borrowers assessed as 'High' impact and have not disclosed plans to reduce carbon emissions/transition to net zero is approx. 4.5% of the corporate loan and bonds book. - For the Loans against property (LAP) portfolio, the Bank's policy has a requirement for obtaining copies of Energy Performance Certificates (EPCs), issued by HM Government in accordance with Energy Performance Buildings Regulation, 2012 (as amended), for all properties provided as security to the Bank for such loans.
 The EPCs provide the energy efficiency ratings (EERs) for each property.
 The Bank's empanelled valuers are increasingly being required to verify and include relevant details in their valuation report submitted to the Bank.
 Appropriate information and commentary is being captured in the appraisal and the periodic asset quality review (AQR) notes.
+The Bank does not lend against properties that are in areas of high flood risk and where previous flooding has been noted even though flood insurance might be available.
+Approximately 63% of properties financed by the Bank have EPC ratings of 'A', 'B' or 'C'.